-The list below comprises all chapbooks published by Mindmade Books (formerly Seeing Eye Books) between March 1997 and December 2010.
+The list below comprises all chapbooks published by Mindmade Books (née Seeing Eye Books).
 To view a brief description of any work just click on the entry.
 You will find reviews of those titles marked with an asterisk on the review page.

 This suite of poems – inscribed under pictographs comprising what could be called a “hobo alphabet” – is written in the taut, precise style that characterizes the work of George Albon.
 Reading Pole is a call to “vagabondage,” an invitation to wander “out along the American” and a record of that fabled existence on the “saucer edge of life.”